probabl-ai/skore/CONTRIBUTING.rst

 Setting up your development environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fork the repository on GitHub, then clone your fork locally:
+Fork the repository on GitHub, then clone your fork locally, and add a git remote to the main skore repository.
+You will find below some code you can use in your terminal, using HTTPS connection as an example.

 .. code-block:: bash